-Crew Aboard USS George HW Bush Hold Flashlight Vigil To Honor Vessel’s Namesake
+Crew Aboard ‘USS George HW Bush’ Hold Flashlight Vigil To Honor Vessel’s Namesake

 — TicToc by Bloomberg (@tictoc) December 6, 2018

-President Bush joined the Navy after turning 18 in 1942, and served as a naval pilot during World War II when he was based on the USS San Jancinto aircraft carrier.
+President Bush joined the Navy after turning 18 in 1942 and served as a naval pilot during World War II when he was based on the USS San Jacinto aircraft carrier.
 In 1944, his aircraft was shot down when it became the target of a Japanese attack, but he famously bailed out and survived, though two of his crew members sadly did not have the same fate.

-According to it’s website, the USS George HW Bush was commissioned in 2009.
-It’s seal features rays of light as another tribute to it’s namesake as a representation of the President’s “thousand points of light” concept.
+According to its website, the USS George HW Bush was commissioned in 2009.
+Its seal features rays of light as another tribute to its namesake as a representation of the president’s “thousand points of light” concept.

-“He urged us to find meaning and reward by serving a purpose higher than ourselves, to imbue the timeless ideas of ‘duty, sacrifice, commitment, and a patriotism that finds its expression in taking part and pitching in’,” the ship’s website wrote.
+“He urged us to find meaning and reward by serving a purpose higher than ourselves, to imbue the timeless ideas of ‘duty, sacrifice, commitment, and a patriotism that finds its expression in taking part and pitching in,'” the ship’s website wrote.
 “The crew of CVN 77 stands ready every day and takes pride in pitching in.”